muhammadsalihu/softpreneur/README.md

 Connected to a custom domain: www.softpreneur.xyz

+Support Softpreneur's mission as a digital public good by donating to our grant on Gitcoin: https://gitcoin.co/grants/6956/softpreneur-research-and-development

 # Softpreneur

 - This Project is dedicated to Ibrahim Abdulrahman (Former CEO of Motionwares who sadly passed away last year)